Dear Premier Andrews,

 Adhere to the UN Declaration on the Rights of Indigenous Peoples

 Article 18 states: “Indigenous peoples have the right to participate in decision-making in matters which would affect their rights, through representatives chosen by themselves in accordance with their own procedures, as well as to maintain and develop their own indigenous decision-making institutions.”

 Elders are held in high regard by First Peoples and are a key part of their law system.
 The February 2016 Self Determination forum, organised by the Victorian Government, and many subsequent community forums have decided unanimously that an Elders Council must be established as part of any Treaty process.

 Ensure that representatives are elected fairly

-We have an opportunity to conduct elections for the Treaty Advancement Representative Body that are free from the influences of money, political power and corporations.
+If elections are held for the Aboriginal Representative Body, they must be free from the influences of money, political power and corporations.
 Where every Aboriginal Victorian, regardless of wealth or affiliation with a political party can stand on an equal footing with other candidates and be elected by their communities or Clans.

 Tell the truth

 Australian First Peoples are the oldest surviving ancient culture in the world but a full account of the true history of Australia is yet to be told.
 In order for the wider Victorian community to fully understand the need for Treaties and for the Treaty process to achieve justice and true healing and harmony between the peoples now living on this land, there must be an opportunity for the stories and true histories to be revealed.